-• To add the first permission set for a user or a role, click Add a Permission.

-- To add an additional permission set for a user, click the plus icon +. - To edit a permission set, double-click it.
-You can also select it and then click the edit icon [8]. - To delete a permission set, select it and then click the delete icon X.
+- To add the first permission set for a user or a role, click Add a Permission. - To add an additional permission set for a user, click the plus icon + . - To delete a permission set, select it and then click the delete icon X.